engineerscraft/hrms/README.md

 8. Eclipse (For Java development)
 9. Visual Studio Code (For Angular development)
 10. Tortoise SVN (include command line utility as well)
+11. Java 1.8 (JAVA_HOME environment variable to be set correctly and JDK bin folder path to be added to PATH environment variable)

 # Code Checkout
 1. Create a folder in your local machine where you want to checkout the source code